elsehow/spectral-charms/README.md

 ## todos

+### immediately:

+ideally i'd like to run this application with something like

+   var charmer = require('spectral-charmer')

+   charmer.setup(app)

+where `app` exposes the right kinda function

+and, app should be able to use modules we give them

+and mix-and-match easily with their own modules

+   var charmer  = require('spectral-charmer')
+   var patches  = charmer.patches
+   var views    = charmer.views

+   var ffts     = stream.map(patches.FFT)
+   var alpha    = stream.map(Bandpass('alpha')).draw(views.Spectrogram, 'alpha waves')

+so, this repository should be organized with an npm file

+FIX:

+`npm init` in the root again, make a new directory for each example, `npm init` in each, and make a generic readme for each

+refactor spectral-charmer into a module, like mercury.

+version to 0.0.3

+### later on:

 there is some state i'd love to persist -- for example, the historical data on grahs.
 can the view and stream logic be separated such that updating one won't mess with the other?

-ideally i'd like to run this application with something like

-   spectral-charm my-app.js

-where my-app exposes the right function is there a good way to simulate this in development? that way, we can keep examples data / deps tidy from the main spectral-charm project. much easier. (housekeeping - do first)
+version to 0.1.0